H. L. M. van Nispen van Sevenaer: World War II

 Refusing to cooperate with the pro-Nazi NSB government, he was forced to flee with his family.
-Ordered by the Sicherheitspolizei, the Dutch police in a neighboring town, Hilversum, attempted to arrest him on the night of 8 to 9 February 1943, but he had already found safety.
+Ordered by the Sicherheitspolizei, the Dutch police in a neighboring town, Hilversum, attempted to arrest him on the night of 8/9 February 1943, but he had already found safety.
 He returned in April and the German authorities put him on forced leave.
-On May 29 of that same year he was officially fired and banned from the district.
+On 29 May that year he was officially fired and banned from the district.

 He moved to Garderen, Gelderland with his wife where he continued to work for the resistance.
 He and his family harbored pilots referred to as "jumpers" (springers) sent to the Netherlands by British special forces.
-On October 23, 1944, a raid was conducted at their house that found a chamber with ammunition and weapons.
+On 23 October 1944 a raid was conducted at their house that found a chamber with ammunition and weapons.
 The place was burned to the ground.
 The family again escaped.
 The family fled to Apeldoorn, where they hid until the end of the war.
-On May 16, 1945, Van Nispen resumed his mayoral position.
+On 16 May 1945 Van Nispen resumed his mayoral position.